woolimi/confetti.js/README.md

     startConfetti();     //starts the confetti animation
     stopConfetti();      //stops adding confetti
-    toggleConfetti();    //starts or stops the confetti animation depending on whether it's already running removeConfetti();    //stops the confetti animation and remove all confetti immediately isConfettiRunning(); //call and returns true or false depending on whether the animation is running
+    toggleConfetti();    //starts or stops the confetti animation depending on whether it's already running removeConfetti();    //stops the confetti animation and removes all confetti immediately isConfettiRunning(); //call and returns true or false depending on whether the animation is running

 You can configure these parameters: